Montane Summer Spine

 Edale, United Kingdom • 14-20 Jun 2026

-The Montane Summer Spine - Spine is a non-stop, expedition-style running event along the Pennine Way.
-The course distance is 268 miles from Edale in Derbyshire to Kirk Yetholm in the Scottish Borders.
-Runners must reach the finish within a time limit of 156 hours.
-The published total ascent is 10,732 metres and total descent is 10,941 metres.
-Typical June daylight hours are listed as 19 hours.
-Places available are 150.
+The Montane Summer Spine is a nonstop 268 mile race along the Pennine Way from Edale in Derbyshire to Kirk Yetholm in the Scottish Borders.
+Runners have a time limit of 156 hours to complete the route.
+The course totals 10,732 metres of ascent and 10,941 metres of descent and is run in June when daylight can be around 19 hours.

-The route follows the Pennine Way and includes both day and night running.
-Published temperature ranges for June are daytime 5°C to 25°C and night-time 0°C to 10°C. There are five main checkpoints at Hebden Hey, Hardraw, Middleton-in-Teesdale, Alston and Bellingham.
-Checkpoints provide hot meals, hot and cold drinks, sleeping spaces, toilets, showers at selected sites, professional medical crew, weather updates and race information.
-The organiser also moves runners’ resupply bags between checkpoints.
+The event is unsupported, but runners can use cafes and pubs along the route.
+Planned pacing, private support vehicles and organised on route support are not permitted.
+Five main checkpoints at Hebden Hey, Hardraw, Middleton-in-Teesdale, Alston and Bellingham provide hot meals, hot and cold drinks, sleeping areas, toilets and showers at some locations, professional medical crew, weather updates and race information.
+Logistics support moves runners’ resupply bags between checkpoints.

 Race information